 6 housekeeping tips for elderly people

-Keeping home safe, clean and just the way you like it can be challenging as we age.
+Keeping the home safe, clean and just the way you like it can be challenging as we age.
 For an elderly person’s loved ones, a busy schedule can make it challenging to provide the necessary support.
 We recommend seeking help from a professional where you can, but you can also apply some of these ideas to make life easier:

-Maximise Energy Efficiency Set a Schedule: Keep energy levels in mind by scheduling housekeeping tasks during the time of day when you or your loved one feel most energetic and alert.
-Stay Comfortable: Wear breathable, comfortable clothing, and take regular breaks to rest and hydrate, especially during more demanding tasks.
+Maximise energy efficiency Set a schedule: Keep energy levels in mind by scheduling housekeeping tasks during the time of day when you or your loved one feel most energetic and alert.
+Stay comfortable: Wear breathable, comfortable clothing and take regular breaks to rest and hydrate, especially during more demanding tasks.

 Quick questions

-How do I know if a private carer is right for me?
+How do I know if a private Carer is right for me?

 It’s important to understand that Home Carers can’t help with all professional housekeeping tasks.
 Sometimes a trained and specialist cleaner is necessary if the work required is particularly challenging or hazardous.
-Our Care Assistants are primarily available to help with maintaining daily routines and making life easier in the comfort of the home.
+Our Care Assistants are primarily available to help with maintaining daily routines and making life easier in the comfort of home.
 They can help maintain a clean space with light and regular cleaning as opposed to when a home is in an advanced state of disrepair.

 What does professional housekeeping involve?
 Can Carers do housework?

 Professional housekeeping is a broad umbrella term that can include many different types of services.
 These can be cleaning, laundry, vacuuming and meal preparation among others.
-Caregivers do housework as part of their job but specialist services like sanitisation using expert cleaning products are parts of professional housekeeping services rather than regular Home Care packages.
+Caregivers do housework as part of their job but specialist services like sanitisation using expert cleaning products are part of a professional housekeeping service rather than regular Home Care packages.
 If you or your loved one need a little support with chores around the home, hiring a Care Assistant might be a great start to see if it helps keep on top of various tasks.

 Will my housekeeper live with me?

 This depends on the level of care you require.
-You could hire a Live-in Carer as a housekeeper.
-This means they would live with you in your home, providing all kinds of support and helping keep your home safe and tidy.
-They would do your shopping and can even stay awake during the night if you need support.
+You could hire a Live-in Carer as a housekeeper, which means they would live with you in your home, providing all kinds of support and helping keep your home safe and tidy.
+They would do your shopping and can even stay awake during the night if you need overnight support.
 Alternatively, you can hire a visiting Home Care Assistant who visits at agreed times to complete agreed tasks.
 Live-in Care is charged at a weekly rate, whereas Home Care is charged at an hourly rate.
 Both options remain flexible and it’s ultimately about what works best for you.

 How do I arrange domestic help?

 You can look for domestic help in a few ways.
 You can use agencies, check online, look in local directories, or ask people you know.
 Think about what you need and consider your budget.
-Decide if you want someone full time, part time, weekly cleanings or just now and then.
-If you’re not sure what level of support you or your loved one need, contact your local Alina Homecare Team and find out more about how we can help.
+Decide if you want someone full time, part time, weekly cleanings or just every now and then.
+If you’re not sure what level of support you or your loved one need, find your local Alina Homecare Team and find out more about how we can help.

 What’s the difference between a housekeeper and a Live-in Carer?

-A housekeeper usually takes care of household tasks exclusively, such as cleaning and maintaining the house and maybe making meals.
-A Live-in Carer, on the other hand, helps people who need support with daily activities and offers a much wider and broader range of ongoing help.
+A housekeeper usually takes care of household tasks exclusively, such as cleaning and maintaining the house and possibly making meals.
+A Live-in Carer, on the other hand, helps people who need round the clock support with daily activities and offers a much wider and broader range of ongoing help.
 This includes household tasks but can involve other things like washing, hoisting or staying awake through the night to offer support.
 Their main job is to provide Personal Care and assistance and to make life easier by enabling you or your loved one to stay home for longer.

 What are the duties of a Housekeeper?